nyu-ossd-s19/azaw502-weekly/about.md

 permalink: /about/
 ---

-Hi, I'm Andrew Zaw, a Software Developer from the NYC region with a focus on front-end.
+Hello!
+I'm Andrew Zaw, a Software Developer with a focus on front-end.
 I hail from Miami, but I currently study Computer Science at New York University.
-I hope to continue working in the NYC region after I graduate.
+I currently work at NYU, developing the front-end for various courses, and I hope to continue working in the NYC region after I graduate.

-### More Information
+### Languages

-A place to include any other types of information that you'd like to include about yourself.
+I code primarily in Python 3, Java, HTML5/CSS3 and JavaScript.